vivekteega/flowallet-testnet/README.md

 Type is mandatory in REQUEST GENERAL DATA.
 So every TYPE of general data must be requested individually and separately.

 If you want to use requests to give results from all types at one go, use Application Data.

+Application field is used by the Cloud to judge whether this message should be deleted after 7 days, or stored permanently.
+Developers should be careful not to change value of application field if the default value enables the message to be stored permanently.
+Currently messages sent from subadmins for applications notified by the cloud in the FLO Blockchain are stored permanently.
+So do not change application field as a caution.
+Use the comment field.

 ## 5. OBJECT DATA PARAMETERS AND OPTIONS